j-505/JonathanFlores.github.io/index.md

 rabbit hole and wanted to program one to move and pickup an object using object detection!
 In this example I will only be showing how I went about designing and controlling the robotic arm without Computer vision.
+Adding the object detection is one of the main goals I am currently trying to achieve.
 </p>

 Key Hardware: